Cara Cara Navel Orange Citrus Tree

 Site and Soil: In spring, summer and fall, keep your potted Citrus in a location with 1/2 day to full sun.
 In the winter, place your plant in a well-lit room.
 Potting soil should be coarse, acidic, and well-drained.

-Hardiness: We recommend bringing Cara Cara Navel Orange to a well-lit and protected location in late fall before hard frosts occur.
+Hardiness: Hardy to around 25° F. We recommend bringing into a well-lit and protected location in late fall before hard frosts occur.

 Bearing Age: 1-2 years after planting

 Fruit Flesh: Reddish-pink

 Ripening Time: Winter to early spring.

 Care: Fertilize with citrus mix 3-4 times per year with typical applications in late winter (Jan-Feb), late spring (May-June) and early fall (Sept-Oct).

 Pests & Diseases: While outside, Citrus plants will likely not be bothered by insect pests.
 Be on the lookout for slugs.
 Indoors, Citrus can have mites and/or aphids.
 Watch carefully for any problems and treat with an insecticidal soap or wash them off.
 We have not seen any disease problems on our Citrus plants.